-Oral science involves the study of structure, function, and diseases of the oral and maxillofacial region.
-Study methods include examination of related histories, evaluation of clinical signs and symptoms, and use of biochemical, microscopic, and radiologic procedures to establish a diagnosis and plan for therapeutic management.
+Oral and maxillofacial radiology involves the study of structure, function, and diseases of the oral and maxillofacial region.
+Study methods include examination of related histories, evaluation of clinical signs and symptoms, and use of radiologic procedures for interpretation and to establish a diagnosis and plan for therapeutic management.

-Students earning the department's professional certificate may pursue a Master of Science in oral science while they work toward the certificate.
-They pursue the M.S. track that corresponds with their certificate (Certificate in Oral and Maxillofacial Radiology).
+Students earning the department's certificate may pursue a Master of Science in oral science while they work toward the certificate.
+They pursue the M.S. track that corresponds with the certificate.
 Each program combines the minimum requirements of the M.S. and the certificate; completion time usually is 36 to 48 months.

 All students in the combined programs pursue comprehensive study of basic biologic and health sciences in preparation for teaching and research.
 They must complete the courses listed below, including the core courses and the basic science and departmental courses listed for their M.S. track.
 They also must prepare and submit a thesis based on the results of research conducted during their course of study.
-See Oral Science in the Catalog for additional information about requirements and admission.
+See the M.S. in oral science in the Catalog for additional information about requirements and admission.

 |ORSC:5200||Seminars in Dental Research||1|

 |ORSC:5600||Research in Oral Science (taken for a total of 9 s.h.)||9|

 |OPRM:5245||Head and Neck Radiology||0-2|

 |FRRB:3130||Radiation Safety and Radiobiology||2|